Certora/Documentation/docs/prover/cli/options.md

 **Example**

-`--allow_solidity_calls_in_quantifiers` instructs the prover to not generate an error on encountering contract method calls in quatified expression bodies.
+`--allow_solidity_calls_in_quantifiers` instructs the prover to not generate an error on encountering contract method calls in quantified expression bodies.